Background

 And this is an automatic process.
 This is a lifelong automatic process that is a major determinant of narcissism, defines narcissism.

 Narcissism is absence masquerading as presence.
-Narcissists are about the art of not being.
+Narcissism is about the art of not being.
+That's narcissism.

 So they attribute to narcissism malice and premeditation.
 And that's not the case.
 There's simply nobody there.